ga-wdi-pvd/rails_features_CRD/index_show.md

 # Rails Index/Show Features

-## The Index Feature: I do - Reminder.ly
+## The Index Feature: I Do - Reminder.ly

 `"Hello World"` is nice, but really we want to see all of our `todos`.
 The first thing we need to do is query for `todos` in our controller.
 In `app/controllers/todos_controller.rb`: